Private sector/public sector firms

 2. Calculate expected total revenue: \$TR = P \times Q\$.

-3. Determine cost structure (fixed vs variable costs).
+3. Identify the cost structure (fixed vs variable) and compute MC.

 Decision‑Making in Public‑Sector Firms

-Public firms are guided by multiple objectives, often expressed as a weighted function:
+Public firms balance several objectives, often expressed as a weighted function:

 \$\max \; W = \alpha \times \text{Social Welfare} + \beta \times \text{Employment} + \gamma \times \text{Revenue}\$